 and get my e-book 20 Tasty Salad Recipes for free!

-ingredients in the famous pork roll, egg and cheese sandwich
+ingredients in a pork roll, egg and cheese sandwich

 - Pork roll or Taylor ham – Depending on where you live in New Jersey, this salty and processed ham goes by 2 different names.
 Both names refer to the same product which is made from pork, sugar, salt, spices and preservatives.
 But, semantics are important.
 If you reside in north Jersey, it’s Taylor ham all the way.
 Central and south New Jerseyans refer to the breakfast sandwich staple as pork roll.
 In our house, the thin sliced pork roll (as pictured above) is preferred over the thick slices of pork roll one.
 Both are available in east coast stores and online.
 Can’t get pork roll?
 That is sad but, try crispy bacon, Canadian ham, or sausage patties instead